 The board is confident that all its members have the knowledge, ability and experience to perform the functions required of a director of a listed company.

-The board has established three standing committees, all of which operate within defined terms of reference, which are available from the Company secretary by request and will be available for inspection at the AGM.
+The board has established three standing committees, all of which operate within defined terms of reference, which are available from the Company secretary by request, published on the website and will be available for inspection at the AGM.

 The committees established are the audit committee, the remuneration committee and the nominations committee.
 Trading companies are managed by separate boards of directors.
 Any matters of a material nature concerning the trading companies are reported to the board on a monthly basis.

-Details of the work of the audit, nominations and remuneration committees are set out in their reports.
+Details of the work of the audit, nominations, and remuneration committees can be found in the respective reports.

 Board meetings for the current year

-- Strategic review undertaken and three-year strategic plan approved
+- Strategic review undertaken and strategic plan updated

 - Reviewed the statement of compliance in accordance with the Modern Slavery Act